matutetandil/anyhide/README.md

 ## Disclaimer

-**KAMO is provided for educational and legitimate privacy purposes only.**
+**Anyhide is provided for educational and legitimate privacy purposes only.**

 This software is a tool, and like any tool, it can be used for good or bad purposes.
 The authors and contributors: